cars10/packtpub-script/Readme.md

 git clone https://github.com/cars10/packtpub-script
 ```

 If you use rvm / rbenv: create your gemset.
-Otherwise with a global ruby installation:
+Skip if you use global ruby installation.

 Install the dependencies
 ```bash
 # run inside the packtpub-script folder
 gem install bundle